Aquatic therapy: Applications and effectiveness

+Multiple high-quality research reviews demonstrate that aquatic therapy produces specific clinical outcomes for treating musculoskeletal disorders.
+A Cochrane systematic review focusing on people with hip and/or knee osteoarthritis found that structured aquatic exercise programs of around 12 weeks’ duration produced small but clinically meaningful short-term improvements in pain, disability, and quality of life compared with control conditions without aquatic therapy.
+Trial data showed that patients experienced pain and disability score reductions while they reported slight improvements in their quality of life which occurred right after treatment ended.
+The research results confirmed that aquatic exercise functions as an effective osteoarthritis treatment when combined with existing rehabilitation methods and land-based therapeutic approaches.

 Exercise has been shown to decrease the number of osteoporotic fractures in postmenopausal adults.
 However, the risk of falling along with the intense weight bearing (WB) and dynamic resistance exercises recommended to improve bone mineral density (BMD) typically conflicts with the proclivity of many older and vulnerable individuals.
 Research shows that the properties of water utilized during Aquatic Therapy, such as buoyancy and water resistance have made statically significant improvements in the BMD of patient's Lumbar Spine (LS) and proximal Femoral Neck (FN), the most important sites for osteoporotic fractures.
 Due to its safety, Aquatic Therapy is recommended for individuals unable, unmotivated, or scared to perform intense land exercises.
 Further research is to be completed to determine the effects of specific aquatic exercise properties, such as intensity, frequency and duration on BMD in order to provide effective aquatic program recommendations.
 Additionally, land-based exercises involving balance and coordination can be a challenge for older adults as many have a fear of falling, but performing these exercises in water is a promising alternative.
 Not only are you able to move more easily in water, but research has proved that aquatic physical therapy promotes confidence, motor dexterity, range of motion, and center of mass displacement.